Adverbs – Types, Examples & Using Them Correctly

 When to avoid them

-Using adverbs properly can improve your writing style and speech, however, using the wrong adverb can raise many downsides.
+Using adverbs properly can improve your writing style and speech, however, using the wrong adverb can rise many downsides.
 Below are some of the most common instances when using them should be decreased or completely avoided.

 Superfluous adverbs